 |TASK||Non-Trades Programs||Code of Conduct|

-Work Experience 12A and 12B are year-long 4 credit elective open to grade 10,11 or 12 students through an interview with school counselors or career teachers.
+Work Experience 12A and 12B are year-long 4 credit elective courses that are taken outside the timetable.
+Open to grade 10,11 or 12 students, an interview with school counselors or career teachers is required to enroll.

 - Work Experience courses are a perfect way to enhance or deepen a student’s skill base regarding any career area.

-This program fits well for students wishing to pursue careers in emergency services and who want an extreme leadership experience.
+This program fits well for students wishing to pursue careers in emergency services or who want an extreme leadership experience.

 Code of Conduct and Ethics